hashicorp/terraform-google-terraform-enterprise/examples/existing-network/README.md

 `namespace` - Namespace to uniquely identify resources.
 Used in name prefixes

-`license_secret` - The Secret Manager secret which comprises the Base64 encoded Replicated license file.
-The Terraform provider calls this value the secret_id and the GCP UI calls it the name.
+`license_file` - The local path to the Terraform Enterprise license

 `fqdn` - Fully qualified domain name

-`ssl_certificate_name` - Name of the SSL certificate provisioned in GCP.
-See below.

 `node_count` - Number of TFE nodes to provision.
 A number greater than 1 will enable Active/Active